globalizejs/globalize/README.md

     // more general, neutral culture.
 If a culture is already as general as it
     // can get, the language may refer to itself.
     language: "en",
-    // numberFormat defines general number formatting rules, like the digits in
+    // "numberFormat" defines general number formatting rules, like the digits
-    // each grouping, the group separator, and how negative numbers are displayed.
+    // in each grouping, the group separator, and how negative numbers are
+    // displayed.
     numberFormat: {
         // [negativePattern]
         // Note, numberFormat.pattern has no 'positivePattern' unlike percent